Updated: Feb 3

 We are not just of the universe, we are the universe… experiencing itself moment to moment.

-With knowledge like this entrusted with our children from an early age and embedded in human culture, not only is racism rendered absurd and futile, fertile ground is laid for new communication channels to emerge between all people.
+With knowledge like this entrusted with our children from an early age and embedded in human culture, not only is racism rendered absurd and futile, fertile ground is laid for a new and more constructive level of communication to emerge between people.

 It gives us a vibrant new perspective on the miracle of existence as we perceive it, even during the supposedly most mundane of moments.